arshukla98/DeployService/README.md

 The repository contains a Kubernetes controller written in Go that manages custom resources of typeDeployService.
 The controller watches for changes to DeployService resources and takes corresponding actions to ensure the desired state is maintained.

+## Demo Recording

+The demo is recorded in "CRD_Part2.mp4".

 ## Main Code

 - **Import Statements**: The code imports various packages required for interacting with Kubernetes, such as flag for command-line arguments, os for handling operating system signals, k8s.io packages for Kubernetes client and API objects, and github.com for the custom clientset.